-No conversion of natural ecosystems

-No new development on peat regardless of depth

-Avoidance of negative impacts on threatened and protected species and habitats

-No trade of CITES listed species

-No land clearance by burning or clearcutting

-No conversion of High Conservation Value areas

-No conversion of High Carbon Stock forests

-Secure Free, Prior and Informed Consent (FPIC) of indigenous people and local communities

-Promotion of gender equality and women's empowerment

-Remediate any adverse impacts on indigenous people and local communities

-Adoption of the UN International Labour Organization principles

-$Resolution\ of\ complaints\ and\ conflicts\ through\ an\ open,\ transparent\ and\ consultative\ process$

-Facilitate the inclusion of smallholders into the supply chain

-No sourcing of illegally produced and/or traded forest risk commodities

-No sourcing of forest risk commodities from unknown/controversial sources Restricting the sourcing and/or trade of forest risk commodities to credible certified sources
+Avoidance of negative impacts on threatened and protected species and habitats No trade of CITES listed species No land clearance by burning or clearcutting No conversion of High Conservation Value areas No conversion of High Carbon Stock forests Secure Free, Prior and Informed Consent (FPIC) of indigenous people and local communities Promotion of gender equality and women's empowerment Remediate any adverse impacts on indigenous people and local communities Adoption of the UN International Labour Organization principles Resolution of complaints and conflicts through an open, transparent and consultative process Facilitate the inclusion of smallholders into the supply chain No sourcing of illegally produced and/or traded forest risk commodities No sourcing of forest risk commodities from unknown/controversial sources Restricting the sourcing and/or trade of forest risk commodities to credible certified sources

+Commitment target date 2020

 Our Supplier Code of Conduct, mandating 100% compliance with all environmental laws and regulations (including no sourcing of illegally produced and/or traded forest risk commodities), was published in our 2008 Citizenship Report.
-Since 2015, Conagra Brands has required all palm oil sourced to be RSPO certified sustainable, with legacy Conagra Brands under an additional time-bound commitment to physically sourcing 100% RSPO-certified sustainable palm oil by 2020, with legacy Pinnacle Foods moving from sustainably sourced via RSPO certificates to sustainably sourced via RSPO mass balance as part of ongoing integration efforts.
-For example, in 2019 we moved legacy Pinnacle Foods' spreads brands such as Earth Balance from sustainably sourced via RSPO certificates to sustainable sourced via RSPO mass balance palm oil.
+Since 2015, Conagra Brands has required all palm oil sourced to be RSPO certified sustainable, and set and achieved an additional 2020 goal to source 100% RSPO Mass Balance palm oil by 2020.
 The Deforestation section of our Supplier Code of Conduct states requires all suppliers to reduce environmental impacts such as deforestation, greenhouse gas emissions, and waste generation; protecting water resources through restorative or conservation efforts; supporting social needs in the communities in which it operates though philanthropic investment, diversity and inclusion, and human rights practices in accordance with those expressed in the International Bill of Human Rights and the principles concerning fundamental rights set out in the International Labour Organization's Declaration on Fundamental Principles and Rights at Work.
 Suppliers must avoid causing or contributing to adverse human rights impacts through their own activities and address such impacts when they occur and seek to prevent or mitigate adverse human rights impacts that are directly linked to their operations, products or services by their business relationships, even if they have not contributed to those impacts.
 The Code of Conduct requires suppliers to support traceability efforts of goods and services throughout the supply chain.
-At minimum, this means suppliers who follow applicable environmental laws and regulations,
+At minimum, this means suppliers who follow applicable environmental laws and regulations, and who have the commitment as well as the ability to remediate any environmental problems they may cause.
+This includes compliance with regulations related to managing deforestation.